pavlushakataphalk/Currency_bot/README.md

 'keyboards.py' is the builder for all keyboards and buttons

-'course_request.py' introduces function which makes request for the api of bank and gets required exchange rate
+'course_request.py' introduces function which makes request for the api of bank and gets required exchange rate.
+Note that API requires special access, so you won't be able to use it on your own machine.

 This bot is active 24/7 for commercial purposes and can be shown if you are interested.
 Text me anytime in Telegram @pashaborsch.
 I'm also opened for advices and tips about coding and I would be happy to discuss some programming topics with you.